Breaking News: ISL league-stage winners to get direct-entry to AFC Champions League, second-placed team to be handed AFC Cup slot | Goal.com

 "I feel that the I-League also must co-exist with the fullest recognition of the AFC so that it is an AFC product.
 It should not be something that is not recognised by the AFC.
 So the clubs in I-League must also not get lost in the upward movement," stated the FIFA Council member.

-If this arrangement is ratified by AFC's Competition Committee then it will be for the first time that there will be three clubs representing India at the continental stage, with one of them plying their trade in the premier club competition in Asia.
+This arrangement, already ratified by AFC's Competition Committee, will be the first time that there will be three clubs representing India at the continental stage, with one of them plying their trade in the premier club competition in Asia.

 Until last season, winners of the I-League had a spot in the preliminary qualifiers of the ACL while the ISL winners had to take part in the AFC Cup play-offs.